yeekit24/FAS/README.md

 - `compose` - contains the docker setup file of the application
 - `config` - contains the configuration of the application.

+Under `compose` and `requirements`, we separate the config file into local and prod for different configuration/requirements(eg: local development can have superuser while production we do not recommended that)

 ## Documentation:
 ### Swagger:
-You can visit `http://localhost:8000/v1/api/specs/swagger/` for the available API endpoints
+You can visit `http://localhost:8000/v1/api/specs/swagger/` for the available API endpoints If you want to test the API with swagger, put `Bearer 123` after you click Authorize.

 ### Postman:
 Locate postman collection under your local repository `{{PROJECT_DIR}}/docs/FAS.postman_collection.json`